Las Vegas: Downtown casinos

-The Golden Gate Hotel and Casino, located downtown along the Fremont Street Experience, is the oldest continuously operating hotel and casino in Las Vegas; it opened in 1906 as the Hotel Nevada.
+The Golden Gate Hotel and Casino, downtown along the Fremont Street Experience, is the oldest continuously operating hotel and casino in Las Vegas; it opened in 1906 as the Hotel Nevada.

 In 1931, the Northern Club (now the La Bayou) opened.
 The most notable of the early casinos may have been Binion's Horseshoe (now Binion's Gambling Hall and Hotel) while it was run by Benny Binion.

 Boyd Gaming has a major presence downtown operating the California Hotel & Casino, the Fremont Hotel & Casino, and the Main Street Casino.
 The Four Queens also operates downtown along the Fremont Street Experience.

 Downtown casinos that have undergone major renovations and revitalization in recent years include the Golden Nugget Las Vegas, The D Las Vegas (formerly Fitzgerald's), the Downtown Grand Las Vegas (formerly Lady Luck), the El Cortez Hotel & Casino, and the Plaza Hotel & Casino.

+In 2020, Circa Resort & Casino opened, becoming the first all-new hotel-casino to be built on Fremont Street since 1980.

 Las Vegas Strip

-The center of the gambling and entertainment industry is located on the Las Vegas Strip, outside the city limits in the surrounding unincorporated communities of Paradise and Winchester in Clark County.
-Some of the largest casinos and buildings are located there.
+The center of the gambling and entertainment industry is the Las Vegas Strip, outside the city limits in the surrounding unincorporated communities of Paradise and Winchester in Clark County.
+Some of the largest casinos and buildings are there.

+Welcome signs

+In 1929, the city installed a welcome arch over Fremont Street, at the corner of Main Street.
+It remained in place until 1931.

+In 1959, the 25 ft Welcome to Fabulous Las Vegas sign was installed at the south end of the Las Vegas Strip.
+A replica welcome sign, standing nearly 16 ft tall, was installed within city limits in 2002, at Las Vegas Boulevard and Fourth Street.
+The replica was destroyed in 2016, when a pickup truck crashed into it.

+In 2018, the city approved plans for a new gateway landmark in the form of neon arches.
+It was built within city limits, in front of the Strat resort and north of Sahara Avenue.
+The project, built by YESCO, cost $6.5 million and stands 80 ft high.
+Officially known as the Gateway Arches, the project was completed in 2020.
+The steel arches are blue during the day, and light up in a variety of colors at night.

+Also located just north of the Strat are a pair of giant neon showgirls, initially added in 2018 as part of a $400,000 welcome display.
+The original showgirls were 25 ft tall, but were replaced by new ones in 2022, rising 50 ft.
+The originals were refurbished following weather damage and installed at the Las Vegas Arts District.